 These items are those which are obtained through various means during Build Phase, and while they are not integral to a dwarf's survival, they are necessary in order for dwarves to defend for longer spans of time.
 They can also be collected infinitely.

-Cobblestone is obtained from digging gravel, 1 gravel gives 3 Cobblestone and is usually found in the Quarry (a large pit filled with gravel).
+Cobblestone is obtained from digging gravel which is usually found in the Quarry (a large pit filled with gravel).
 Used to build and maintain Defenses or pillar over walls, dwarves should carry some amount of Cobblestone for when its necessary.
 Cobblestone on its own is also very weak and can be blown up by Creepers fairly easily; it needs to be strengthened with Mortar to become either Gray or Blue Stone Bricks which are stronger.

 Mining gold ore, digging gravel, and killing monsters with a rampage gives dwarves Gold.
 During Build Phase this Gold will go directly into the shrine, showing up on the sidebar as Gold.
 After Build Phase, the Gold go into the dwarves' inventory, and must be right clicked on the active shrine to be put into it.